alpkaanaksu/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 app.use(express.static('build'))
 ```

 whenever express gets an HTTP GET request it will first check if the <i>build</i> directory contains a file corresponding to the request's address.
 If a correct file is found, express will return it.
+Note that you should add this after `app.use(cors())`, otherwise it won't work.

 Now HTTP GET requests to the address <i>www.serversaddress.com/index.html</i> or <i>www.serversaddress.com</i> will show the React frontend.
 GET requests to the address <i>www.serversaddress.com/api/notes</i> will be handled by the backend's code.